UC-Berkeley-Extension/global/README.md

 brew tap drud/ddev
 brew install ddev
 ```
-See [Recommended DDEV configuration](##Recommended DDEV configuration) to complete the  recommended configuration for DDEV.
+See [Recommended DDEV configuration](#recommended-ddev-configuration) to complete the  recommended configuration for DDEV.

-## Recommended DDEV configuration
+## Recommended DDEV Configuration

 ### Set up NFS (file system sharing)
 This will make file changes available to the ddev environment quickly and consistently.
 Without NFS, files may occasionally get "stuck" at an older version.